 Although consumers report preferring to obtain health information from their physicians, more consumers are taking advantage of Internet technology to seek health-related information [78].
-In 1998, 50 million adults in the United States had ever gone online to seek health information; slightly more than a decade later, this number jumped to 154 million [83].
-According to a 2010 poll, 81% of Internet users sought health information online, and 49% used the Internet to do more research after having seen their physician [83].
 A study of adults 18 years of age and older found that 65% of Internet users searched for medical information [169].
 In a separate 2015 study, 40% of adults used the Internet to search for health information and 3.7% used online health chat rooms [170].
-A 2008 study with 569 Internet users found that consumers tended to look for four types of health information online: medical treatment, difficult to discuss health topics, family health, and methods to improve health [78].
 A 2016 study found that adults typically sought online medical information on specific diseases, medical treatments, and healthy behaviors [171].
+Total revenue from health apps was \$8.2 billion in 2022, a figure that is estimated to grow to \$35.7 billion by 2030 [167].